Estuary

 Estuary Flow offers a fully managed, exactly-once streaming pipeline from MongoDB to Iceberg.
 It supports MongoDB Atlas, self-hosted MongoDB, Amazon DocumentDB, and Azure Cosmos DB API, with schema governance and BYOC deployment options.

-Yes, with MongoDB change streams, Estuary Flow streams updates to Iceberg in seconds, keeping analytics and BI dashboards current without batch delays.
+Yes, with MongoDB change streams, Estuary streams updates to Iceberg in seconds, keeping analytics and BI dashboards current without batch delays.

-Yes, Estuary Flow supports batch snapshot and batch incremental modes for deployments without change streams, ensuring your Iceberg tables still stay updated.
+Yes, Estuary supports batch snapshot and batch incremental modes for deployments without change streams, ensuring your Iceberg tables still stay updated.

 Yes, you can capture MongoDB change streams into Kafka and then write to Iceberg, but this adds complexity.
-Using Estuary Flow removes the need for a separate messaging layer and ensures exactly-once delivery directly into Iceberg.
+Using Estuary removes the need for a separate messaging layer and ensures exactly-once delivery directly into Iceberg.

 Start streaming your data for free